-- i.
-Costs are shown as positives with benefits shown as negatives; - ii.
-Figures are rounded, and there may be slight differences in column totals. - iii.
-Implementation (one-off) costs will be incurred over period of transition and transformation within reform programme; - Additional ICT Costs relate to the costs over and above those already incurred in 'Do Nothing' steady state delivery; - On-going Additional ICT Costs exclude cost of hardware refresh (which is built into NPC model at periods of 5 or 7 years as appropriate); and - vi.
+- Differences are due to rounding; - ii.
+Costs are shown as positives with benefits shown as negatives; - iii.
+Figures are rounded, and there may be slight differences in column totals; - iv.
+Figures are not stated in NPC terms; - Implementation (one-off) costs will be incurred over period of transition and transformation within reform programme; - vi.
+Additional ICT Costs relate to the costs over and above those already incurred in 'Do Nothing' steady state delivery; - vii.
+On-going Additional ICT Costs exclude cost of hardware refresh (which is built into NPC model at periods of 5 or 7 years as appropriate); and - viii.
 Regional bodies include NIAO, LGSC, NILGA (LGA) and NIO.